Arterial Assisted Stretching

 Next, go to “Free Videos & Books” and scroll down to “Scoliosis Resolution.”

-In this book, the chapter “How to Screen for Scoliosis” is on page two.
+In the book, the chapter “How to Screen for Scoliosis” is on page two.
+In the video, this chapter begins at two minutes into the video.

-Please learn how to screen for scoliosis, and teach a friend how to screen for scoliosis so they may screen you for scoliosis!
+Please learn how to screen for scoliosis, and teach a friend how to screen for scoliosis so they may screen you for scoliosis.

 Help us help people heal from scoliosis and the discomfort it causes.